NYGCEDRIC/NYGCEDRIC/README.md

 # 💫 About Me:
-Aspiring data engineer with a strong interest in software engineering.
+Aspiring data scientist with a strong interest in software engineering.
 Experienced in data engineering.
 Passionate about creating impactful solutions and continuous learning.

 ## 🌐 Socials: